wojta/hello-kotlin-multiplatform/README.md

 * text output on screen is platform dependent
     * **Android** - it's done by adding with TextView to layout
     * **Frontend JavaScript** - it adds element in DOM of HTML page
+    * **Native Console** - uses POSIX `printf`
     * **Node.js JavaScript** - uses `console.log()`
     * **JVM** -  uses `System.out.println()`

-_Note: Ordinary console output can be done by `println()` function from Kotlin Standard Library._
+_Note: Ordinary console output can be done by `println()` function from Kotlin Standard Library.
+It's only for demonstration purposes._

 [Implementation in modules](.images/diagram_detailed.png)

 ## Building and running the demo
-It was checked only under Linux Mint, probably there won't be any problems with most Unix-like environments.
+It was checked under Fedora Workstation (Linux), probably there won't be any problems with most Unix-like environments.

 ### Android application
 You can use Android Studio to run the application.
 To build from command line, you can use

-    # ./gradlew hello_android_app:build
+    $ ./gradlew hello_android_app:build

 and APK file is located in your ``build/outputs/apk`` directory.